byungyoonc/TrueStrike42/README.md

 Refer to the [build guide](doc/buildguide.md) for detailed instructions.

 # Firmware
+> [!WARNING]
+> MCU will behave very erratic (e.g. sending random keypresses rapidly) right after flashing the firmware, before soldering all the components on the board.
+This is because MCU's analogue pins are connected to nothing, resulting in noise sensor values.
+>
+> Disconnect the MCU from the PC as soon as possible after the successful firmware flash to prevent chaos.
+>
 ## Use Precompiled Binary
 Flash `fw/truestrike42_via.uf2` to your RP2040 microcontroller in bootloader mode.